 How to calculate gross merchandise value and take rate in Runway

 To track Gross Merchandise Value (GMV) and take rates effectively, you need to start with raw data.
 Connect your payment processor or CRM, such as Stripe or Salesforce, to Runway.
 This builds an integration-powered database with one row per transaction.
 Make sure your database includes columns for the transaction date, order ID, customer, and a numeric amount.
-To handle roll-ups correctly over your timeline, set the amount column to show as timeseries.
+To handle roll-ups correctly over your timeline, set the amount column to show as time series.

 Define GMV per order